swiftlang/swift-corelibs-foundation/CONTRIBUTING.md

 Contributions to Foundation are welcome!
 This project follows the [contribution guidelines for the Swift project](https://swift.org/contributing/#reporting-bugs).
 A few additional details are outlined below.

+## Licensing

+By submitting a pull request, you represent that you have the right to license your contribution to Apple and the community, and agree by submitting the patch that your contributions are licensed under the [Swift license](https://swift.org/LICENSE.txt).

 ## Bug Reports

 You can use the `Foundation` component in the [bug reporter](https://bugs.swift.org) if you know your bug is specifically about Swift Foundation.